 Extensive experience in facilitating professional development for governance and management, local curriculum, mentoring and, working with Pacific communities including:

-- Skills in facilitating relationships, discussion and professional learning for governance and management groups, and curriculum implementation for teachers from diverse early childhood services.
+- Skills in facilitating relationships, discussion and professional learning for governance and management groups and curriculum implementation for teachers from diverse early childhood services.

 - Knowledge and understanding in facilitating of curriculum connectedness between Te Whāriki and the NZC.

-- Understanding of key documents to raise Pasifika and Māori successes in Early Childhood Education; Ka Hikitia, Pasifika Education Plan, Te Whāriki 2017, Tātaiako and Tapasā.
+- Understanding key documents to raise Pasifika and Māori successes in Early Childhood Education; Ka Hikitia, Pasifika Education Plan, Te Whāriki 2017, Tātaiako and Tapasā.